bob1631/Kay-the-ChatBot/README.md

 to install it, install the zip file extract it or open it depends on what software you have or not and then run the .py file.
 # Kay-the-ChatBot version 1.1

-its the same run the .py file. (read all the TXT files please)
+its the same run the .py file. (read all the TXT files please) version 1.1 (the response update)